jepstein-eagle/adaptable/_release.md

 ## 6.0.3

-Fix bug in iPushPull where not updating cell selection when data inside selected cells ticks
+Fix bug in ipushpull where not updating cell selection when data inside selected cells ticks

 ## 6.0.2